 High in the hills of southeastern Kelowna is a walk/bike ride like no other.
-Myra Canyon is home to 16 beautiful trestles along the abandoned Kettle Valley Railway.
+Myra Canyon is home to 16 beautiful historic trestles along the abandoned Kettle Valley Railway.

-I’ve written about my love of the KVR before.
+I’ve written about my love of the Kettle Valley Rail Trail before.
 To quickly recap, the KVR was a railway line built to serve mining interests in BC’s Southern Okanagan region from 1915-1989.

 Myra Canyon, a long and wide chasm with several creeks running along it, proved to be difficult obstacle to cross for the railway planners.
 The elevation is also the highest on the entire 455km long KVR route, at 1274m.
 18 bridges and 2 tunnels were required to complete this tricky section of the KVR.

 Indeed, the Myra Canyon section is the most popular of the entire KVR route.
 Be sure to arrive early if visiting in the summer.

-Yellow, orange and brown
+Yellow, orange and browns of autumn

-With few deciduous trees, the Okanagan is not known for dramatic fall scenes in general.
+With few deciduous trees, the Okanagan Valley is not known for dramatic fall scenes in general.
 Myra Canyon offered a great subtle taste of what the season has to offer.

 Note that the elevation does make Myra Canyon feel a lot cooler than elsewhere in the Valley.
 If you want to check out the colours for yourself be sure to wrap up!